Wissenss/Sensei/README.md

 ```
 replace *\<your token goes here\>* with you personal token.

 When creating you discord application make sure to **enable both message and memebers intends**.
-For more information in how to create a discord bot application, please refere to discord official documentation.
+For more information in how to create a discord bot application, please refere to discord.py [official documentation](https://discordpy.readthedocs.io/en/stable/discord.html).

 And that it!
 Type:
 ```